Dexmethylphenidate: Medical uses

 Dexmethylphenidate is used as a treatment for attention deficit hyperactivity disorder (ADHD), usually along with psychological, educational, behavioral or other forms of treatment.
 It is proposed that stimulants help ameliorate the symptoms of ADHD by making it easier for the user to concentrate, avoid distraction, and control behavior.
 Placebo-controlled trials have shown that once-daily dexmethylphenidate XR was effective and generally well tolerated.

 Improvements in ADHD symptoms in children were significantly greater for dexmethylphenidate XR versus placebo.
 It also showed greater efficacy than osmotic controlled-release oral delivery system (OROS) methylphenidate over the first half of the laboratory classroom day but assessments late in the day favoured OROS methylphenidate.

+Contraindications

+Hypertension

+Patients with preexisting high blood pressure or hypertension are at an increased risk of having symptoms worsen due to the use of CNS stimulants.

+Cardiac disease

+Sudden death has been reported in patients taking CNS stimulants with cardiac structural abnormalities, arrhythmias, coronary disease, or other forms of cardiac disease.
+Careful assessment and adjustments to dosage are recommended.

+Glaucoma

+Dexmethylphenidate can increase intraocular pressure(IOP) due to dilation of the pupils.
+In patients with preexisting glaucoma, IOP can cause further damage to the optic nerve.

 Adverse effects

 Products containing dexmethylphenidate have a side effect profile comparable to those containing methylphenidate.

 Interactions

-Methylphenidate (MPH) is widely described in the pharmacological literature as being metabolized primarily, and almost exclusively, by carboxylesterase 1 (CES1) into its inactive metabolite, ritalinic acid (RA).
-This oversimplification has shaped decades of teaching, clinical interpretation, and drug–drug interaction assumptions.

-However, enzyme induction/inhibition data, alongside structural biochemistry of MPH and analogues, challenges the CES1 only framework.
-Evidence strongly indicates that CYP2B6, CYP2E1, and CYP3A4 play critical roles in the clearance and metabolic fate of Methylphendiate.
+Methylphenidate (MPH) is widely described in the pharmacological literature as being metabolized primarily, and almost exclusively, by carboxylesterase 1 into its inactive metabolite, ritalinic acid (RA).
+However, enzyme-induction and inhibition data, together with structural biochemical analyses of MPH and related analogues, challenge this CES1-only framework.
+Accumulating evidence strongly indicates that CYP2B6, CYP2E1, and CYP3A4 contribute substantially to the clearance and metabolic fate of methylphenidate.